 All of the stock options granted pursuant to the director compensation policy are made under our then-effective equity plan, which currently is our Amended and Restated 2014 Plan.
-Annual grants issued prior to the effectiveness of the 2022 Policy Amendment vest as to one-third of the total stock options on the one-year anniversary of the grant date, one-third of the total stock options on the two-year anniversary of the grant date and the balance of the total stock options on the three-year anniversary of the 2023 Policy Amendment will fully vest on the earlier of the one-year anniversary of the grant date or the day immediately preceding the day of the following year's annual meeting.
-Annual grants issued after the 2023 Policy Amendment vest as to one-third of the total stock options on the two-year anniversary of the grant date or the day of the following year's annual meeting.
-Initial grants issued after the 2023 Policy Amendment vest as to one-third of the total stock options on the two-year anniversary of the grant date.
-Initial grants issued after the 2023 Policy Amendment vest as to one-third of the total stock options on the three-year anniversary of the grant date.
-Initial grants issued after the 2023 Policy Amendment vest as to one-third of the total stock options on the three-year anniversary of the grant date.
-Initial grants issued after the 2023 Policy Amendment is in effect will vest as to one-third of the total stock options on the three-year anniversary of the grant date.
-Initial grants issued after the 2023 Policy Amendment is in effect will vest as to one-third of the total stock options on the total stock options on the three-year anniversary of the non-management director's initial start date and the balance of the total stock options on the two-year anniversary of the non-management director's initial start date.
+Annual grants issued prior to the effectiveness of the 2022 Policy Amendment vest as to one-third of the total stock options on the one-year anniversary of the grant date, one-third of the total stock options on the two-year anniversary of the grant date and the balance of the total stock options on the three-year anniversary of the grant date.
+Annual grants issued after the 2022 Policy Amendment went into effect and prior to the effectiveness of the 2023 Policy Amendment will fully vest on the earlier of the one-year anniversary of the grant date or the day immediately preceding the day of the following year's annual meeting.
+Annual grants issued after the 2023 Policy Amendment is in effect will fully vest on the earlier of the one-year anniversary of the annual meeting or the day immediately preceding the day of the following year's annual meeting.
+Initial grants issued prior to the effectiveness of the 2023 Policy Amendment vest as to one-third of the total stock options on the one-year anniversary of the grant date, one-third of the total stock options on the three-year anniversary of the grant date.
+Initial grants issued after the 2023 Policy Amendment is in effect will vest as to one-third of the total stock options on the one-year anniversary of the non-management director's initial start date, one-third of the total stock options on the two-year anniversary of the non-management director's initial start date.